Resources

 From the actions menu and the context details panel, you have the ability to view and copy CSP source data for a given resource.
 Currently, source data can only be viewed for one resource at a time.

-• The source data is available as a JSON file and contains a summary of the information collected directly from the CSP for a given resource (for example just the data collected directly from AWS).
-Note to just view and copy this data you will need to cut and paste from the Source Documents tab, the "download" button will provide all of the details for this resource in JSON format including the content on the Source Data tab.
+The source data is available as a JSON file and contains a summary of the information collected directly from the CSP for a given resource (for example just the data collected directly from AWS).
+To only view and copy this data you will need to cut and paste from the Source Documents tab, the download button will provide all of the details for this resource in JSON format including the content on the Source Data tab.

 Viewing the Source Documents Data for a Resource